 The cost-to-income ratio is a key financial measure, particularly important in valuing banks...

-The cost-to-income ratio is a key financial measure, particularly important in valuing banks.
+The cost-to-income ratio is a key financial measure, one which is mostly used when valuing banks.
 It shows a company's costs as a proportion of its income.
 Calculating the ratio is straightforward.
 You simply take the bank’s operating costs (this includes administrative and fixed costs, such as salaries and property expenses, but not bad debts that have been written off, for example).
 You then divide this number by the company’s operating income (which is simply turnover minus operating costs).

 Here’s the equation:

 Operating costs / operating income = Cost-to-income ratio

 The resulting ratio gives investors a clear view of how efficiently the bank is being run (at least in theory).
 In effect, it shows how much input (cost) the bank requires to generate one pound (or dollar or euro, say) of output (profit).

 The lower the ratio, the more profitable, productive and competitive the bank will be.
 For example, a ratio of one would mean the bank is spending every penny of operating income it makes – it has to spend a pound to make a pound.
 Clearly, that is not a sustainable state of affairs.